Skip to main content

 Related questions people ask next

 Yes.
-A smaller scope can work well if the message is focused and the team is honest about what the first video needs to accomplish.
+Smaller scope works really well when the message is focused and the team is honest about what the first asset actually needs to do.

 Keep reading